 7. Code Review

 9. Continuous Reminder

 We’ll explore these in short ‘chapters’, on different pages in this website.
 Since our aim is to help you learn, we also provide quizzes to help.
 There are many excellent resources out there to help, and we provide links to some of them too.

 Secure development involves a range of people: programmers, testers, project managers, product owners and perhaps other roles.
 Throughout this handbook, we’ll refer to all of them as ‘developers’.

 We’ll also include quotations from experts.
 And much as we’d like to give full credit, the quotations come from interviews done on condition of anonymity – so instead we have cited the role of the speaker.

 This guide will continue to develop.
 Some sections are currently rudimentary; we’ll improve them.
 As people tell us what’s wrong and what can be done better we’ll incorporate their ideas.

-One of the most frustrating things for a software developer encountering books and writing on security is how negative everything seems to be within them.
+We're positive people...
+One of the most frustrating things we found encountering books and writing on security is how negative everything seems to be within them.
 Security experts continuously harp on ‘bad things that can happen’ and ‘things you must not do’; even their most positive contributions tend to be “this clever way I’ve found of making bad things happen to you”.
 Even the rare books that offer solutions seem to do so as a last resort after terrifying us with the problems.
-As software developers ourselves, we reacted against this; please don’t tell us what not to do – tell us how to do it right.
+As software developers ourselves, we reacted against this: please don’t tell us what not to do – tell us how to do it right.
 And there the experts were silent; there were a few terrifying Secure Development Processes, and little else.